CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Connectivity.md

 </tr>
 <tr class="odd">
 <td><p>Charts</p></td>
 <td><p><strong>Heat map:</strong> A time segmented view of the results.
 For each time segment, the color represents the percentage of warning and failed results.
-Refer to <a href="#src-10465155_MonitorNetworkConnectivity-DataGran">Granularity of Data Shown Based on Time Period</a> for details on how to interpret the results.</p>
+Refer to <a href="#granularity-of-data-shown-based-on-time-period">Granularity of Data Shown Based on Time Period</a> for details on how to interpret the results.</p>
 <p><strong>Small charts</strong>: Display counts for each item during the same time period, for the purpose of correlating with the warnings and errors shown in the heat map.</p></td>
 </tr>
 <tr class="even">